wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 unmodified, for quite a few different Arduino boards, as well as for (almost) countless `third-party vendor` boards.

+*The above code 'worked' on **wokwi.com** for their Uno, ATMEGA 2560 and at least one other board listed there.
+Unmodified.
+Most boards that have an LED on the board itself, for a **blinkenlight** will have a definition for LED_BUILTIN that will operate that LED without knowing its 'proper' port number (it's usually on `D13`).*

+Some boards only have an `RGB` LED, which needs a completely different approach to get it to work (at all).

+Old school LEDs just needed power (and a series, current-limiting resistor) to operate, so those were great for simple testing.
+The above program uses one of those (as the Uno has one soldered onto it, permanently).

+*If your board only has an `RGB` LED, you'll need to connect a single, old school LED, with a series resistor (about 1k Ohms) to one of the `port pins` of your board, to blink it.*

 <!--
 `1234567890123456789012345678901234567890123456789012345678901234567..]..345`
 -->